 These common side effects happen in more than 1 in 100 people.
 Talk to your doctor or pharmacist if these side effects bother you or don’t go away:

-- dry, tickly cough
+- dry, tickly cough that does not go away

 - feeling dizzy or light headed, especially when you stand up or sit up quickly.
 This is more likely to happen when you start taking lisinopril or move onto a higher dose